Yellowstone Cliffs camp sign (Northern Loop Trail)

 James camp lies between Yellowstone Cliffs and Fire Creek on the Northern Loop Trail

 • OLALLIE CREEK Olallie Creek Camp lies 1.3 miles down the Cowlitz Divide Trail from the intersection with the Wonderland Trail, making it a good alternate camp for Wonderland hikers if, for instance, Nickel Creek is not available.
 This video was filmed in June 11, 2025 so there was some snow to contend with and Olallie Creek was raging.
-Serenity will rule in the summer months.
-Filmed in 4K/run time 10:05.
+I amended the video with scenes from September 3rd so make sure you see the later part for a more typical view during the summer season.
+Filmed in 4K/run time 13:25.

 Olallie Creek Camp is 1.3 miles off the Wonderland on the Cowlitz Divide Trail